Today is my Ellie’s fifth birthday!

 I know, we shouldn’t have been shocked to see her slipping at age 102 but she was so full of life all of her life that when she wasn’t anymore, it was, well, shocking.

-So when I was early in pregnancy, Gramma Ella or “Great” as Annie called her, got sick and was going downhill.
+So when I was early in pregnancy, Gramma Ella or “Great” as Annie called her, got sick started going downhill.

-She also knew that if it were a girl, it would be named after her.
+She also knew that if it were a girl, she was to be named after her.

-She passed away 2 months before I found out, it was indeed a girl.
+She passed away two months before I found out that she was indeed a girl.

-Ever since my gramma has passed, I feel like a piece of her soul is inside Ella.
+Ever since my grandma passed, I feel like a piece of her soul is inside my daughter.